 Why work in financial services?

-In 2018, the financial services sector contributed £132 billion to the UK economy and there were 1.1 million financial services jobs in the country.
+In 2020, the financial services sector contributed £164.8 billion to the UK economy, a significant 8.6 per cent of total economic output.
+This sustained 1.1 million financial services jobs.
 If you’re thinking of joining this growing sector, there are many reasons to be encouraged.
 In this post, we explore some of the top motivations for entering this dynamic and exciting industry.
 We also offer advice on how to take your first steps on this career path.

 Why do you want to work in financial services?